someobserver/recurgence/explanations/h/humility/index.md

 Proper calibration of humility is mathematically required for the emergence of wisdom—systems cannot develop forecast-sensitive coherence without regulatory mechanisms that prevent recursive runaway.

 - **<big>Entropy Resistance</big>**
-Humility is the *only* force that consistently survives entropy's audit.
+Humility is the *only* force that consistently survives entropy.
 While rigid structures collapse and chaotic systems fragment, humble systems adapt and persist through changing conditions.

 ## Examples in Practice